k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 ## Organizing Files in Filesystem

-There is no limitation to how to organize the files in the filesystem interface.
-The only rule is that files setup should correspond to the flow's logic.
+There is no limitation on how to organize the files in the filesystem interface.
+The only rule is that the file setup should correspond to the flow's logic.

-The *File Cataloging - Demo* extension demonstrates various ways to organize the files.
+The *File Cataloging - Demo* extension demonstrates various ways to organize files.

-In the cataloging example of CSV files, all CSV files are located in one folder assuming each file represents a dataset, while the schema name is set to **main** in the respective **Get Metadata** flow.
+In the cataloging example for CSV files, all CSV files are located in one folder, assuming each file represents a dataset, while the schema name is set to **main** in the corresponding **Get Metadata** flow.

-In the examples of JSON and XML files, the folders hierarchy is created: **main** folder represents the schema, then **contact** and **customer** folders represent datasets, while each one include its relevant sample data files.
+In the examples of JSON and XML files, a folder hierarchy is created: the **main** folder represents the schema, while the **contact** and **customer** folders represent datasets, each containing its relevant sample data files.

-Note that the **masked** or **masked_main** folders are included only for illustration of the masking results folders.
+Note that the **masked** or **masked_main** folders are included for illustration purposes only, to show the structure of the masking results folders.

-To sum up, the data sample files folders as well as the masking results folders can be setup per your project's business needed.
+To sum up, both the data sample file folders and the masking results folders can be set up according to your project's business needs.